MerginMaps/docs/src/howto/customapp.md

 ![](input.svg)

-The [Input app](https://inputapp.io/) is a great companion to Mergin as it provides seamless synchronization of data between your phone/tablet and Mergin service.
+The [Input app](https://inputapp.io/) is a great companion to Mergin as it provides seamless synchronisation of data between your phone/tablet and Mergin service.
 We know that sometimes people want a mobile app optimized for a specific use case rather than just using a general purpose app like Input.